cedleg/PicturePalette/README.md

 ## Development server

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.<br>
+Run `npm run bserve` for compile in browser.

 ## Code scaffolding